 Programmable thermostats allow homeowners to set the temperature in their homes to ideal levels for comfort and energy savings, and not have to worry about wasting energy during the day, night, and when no one is at home.
 In other words, it’s set-it-and-forget-it.
 You may or may not need a professional to install a programmable thermostat, and proper programming can be complicated, at least at first.
 But the benefits can be substantial.
 In fact, a properly set programmable thermostat could mean a savings of about $180 annually for a typical single-family home, according to the EPA’s Energy Star.

 Windows can be one of the most practical and attractive features of any home.
 They can also be a real friend or real foe when it comes to energy consumption.
-If you have older window frames holding single-pane glass, for example, you are likely experiencing major heat losses, accounting for 10 to 25 percent of a home’s heating bills.
-Replacing old windows with new, efficient Energy Star-rated ones can be costly up front but mean substantial savings in the long run.
+If you have older window frames holding single-pane glass, for example, you are likely experiencing major heat losses, accounting for 25 to 30 percent of a home’s heating bills.
+Replacing old windows with new, efficient Energy Star-rated ones can be costly upfront but mean substantial savings in the long run.
 Be sure to check on rebates from your local utility, too.
 If you’re not ready to invest in new windows, you can still make a difference by repairing or weatherizing older ones.

 Showers account for a lot of water usage in the typical American home – as much as 40 gallons a day for a family of four.
 But taking showers doesn’t just consume a lot of water – it also consumes a lot of hot water.
 And heat means energy.
 One answer is to replace a home’s old showerheads with ones that use no more than two gallons of water per minute.
 Doing so could save the average family as much as 370 kWh of electricity a year, which is enough energy to power that typical American home for 13 days, according to the EPA.